w5xd/ASW12V/construction.md

     </ol>
     <p>Do <b><i>not</i></b> install any more parts until the above two tests succeed.</p>

 <h3>Digital Input Test</h3>

-        Iinstall only the 3 banks of 10K resistors on the input shift registers.
-They are labeled 1, 2, 3, and 4 on the each of the 3 banks.
+Install only the 3 banks of 10K resistors on the input
+        shift registers.
+They are labeled 1, 2, 3, and 4 on the each
+        of the 3 banks.
 These are the ones just above the input optoisolators.
 Install the ODD numbered ones first, solder